emperorofmars/nna_unity/readme.md

 The `$nna:twist-bone` definition will be converted in Unity into a RotationConstraint:
 ![](./Docs/img/unity_twist-bone_component.png)

-If you wanted to define a `multinode` component in Blender, you would have to create one or more `Empty` object and parent them to the appropriate bone.
+If you wanted to define a `multinode` component in Blender, you would have to create one or more `Empty` objects and parent them to the appropriate bone.
 This is clunky, perhaps I will create a Blender counterpart to this eventually.

 ## TODO
 * Target specific processors.
 For example a way to parse `twist-bone` into Unity RotationConstraint in a generic use, but parse it into a VRC-Constraint in case the model is imported into a VRChat context.